QudeCode/QudeCode/README.md

 _Martorell, Catalonia, Spain · Hybrid_
 _2023 - Present_

-- Design and development of web applications (with Angular and NodeJS) in collaboration with a multidisciplinary team.
+- Design and development of web applications in collaboration with multidisciplinary teams, using Angular and Node.
-- Troubleshooting and technical documentation to ensure application quality.
+- Troubleshooting and technical documentation to ensure application quality, applying Agile methodologies (Scrum) to develop real products in a team environment.
-- Researching new technologies to implement innovative solutions.
+- Researching new technologies to implement innovative solutions in real-world projects.
+- Design and development of a tool utilizing C# for GUI and Bash scripts for interacting with screen mockups of the infotainment system via SCP and SSH protocols.

 ## 🎓 Education